John Jeanetta, MBA, MSW – President and CEO

-Kerry joined Heartland Family Service in 2004 and held positions such as therapist, Clinical Supervisor, and Associate Clinical Director, and Clinical Director in her tenure at the organization.
+Kerry joined Heartland Family Service in 2004, holding positions such as therapist, Clinical Supervisor, Associate Clinical Director, and Clinical Director in her tenure at the organization.
 As Vice President of Behavioral Health Services, Kerry manages several important Heartland Family Service programs and related services.
 Kerry holds Bachelors of Science degrees in Psychology and Sociology from Wayne State College, a Master of Science degree in Community Counseling from the University of Nebraska at Omaha, and is a Licensed Mental Health Counselor (IA), Licensed Independent Mental Health Practitioner (NE), and International Alcohol and Drug Counselor (IA).

 Shamala began at Heartland Family Service as a Human Resources Specialist in 2005 before becoming Director of Human Resources in 2009.
 In December 2016, Sham was promoted to Vice President of Human Resources, for which she will continue to oversee services from recruitment, talent management, risk management, learning and development, compliance, and employee engagement.
 She graduated from the University of Nebraska at Omaha with degrees in Human Resources and Finance, and earned her PHR and SHRM-CP certification in HR.
 Sham and her husband, Mani, live in Papillion with their two children.